kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

 - `CronJobsScheduledAnnotation`: Set the scheduled job time as an
   {{< glossary_tooltip text="annotation" term_id="annotation" >}} on Jobs that were created
   on behalf of a CronJob.
-- `CronJobTimeZone`: Allow the use of the `timeZone` optional field in [CronJobs](/docs/concepts/workloads/controllers/cron-jobs/)
+- `CronJobTimeZone`: Allows the use of the `timeZone` optional field in [CronJobs](/docs/concepts/workloads/controllers/cron-jobs/)
 - `CRDValidationRatcheting`: Enable updates to custom resources to contain violations of their OpenAPI schema if the offending portions of the resource update did not change.
 See [Validation Ratcheting](/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#validation-ratcheting) for more details.
-- `CrossNamespaceVolumeDataSource`: Enable the usage of cross namespace volume data source to allow you to specify a source namespace in the `dataSourceRef` field of a PersistentVolumeClaim.
+- `CrossNamespaceVolumeDataSource`: Enables the usage of cross namespace volume data source to allow you to specify a source namespace in the `dataSourceRef` field of a PersistentVolumeClaim.
-- `CustomCPUCFSQuotaPeriod`: Enable nodes to change `cpuCFSQuotaPeriod` in [kubelet config](/docs/tasks/administer-cluster/kubelet-config-file/).
+- `CustomCPUCFSQuotaPeriod`: Enables nodes to change `cpuCFSQuotaPeriod` in [kubelet config](/docs/tasks/administer-cluster/kubelet-config-file/).
-- `CustomResourceValidationExpressions`: Enable expression language validation in CRD which will validate customer resource based on validation rules written in the `x-kubernetes-validations` extension.
+- `CustomResourceValidationExpressions`: Enables expression language validation in CRD which will validate customer resource based on validation rules written in the `x-kubernetes-validations` extension.
 - `DaemonSetUpdateSurge`: Enables the DaemonSet workloads to maintain